 Procedures are isolated from the rest of your program and cannot be entered except by calling them.
-Some or all of the variables inside a procedure can be local variables. local variables exist only when the procedure is actually executing, and then disappear.
+Some or all of the variables inside a procedure can be local variables . local variables exist only when the procedure is actually executing and then disappear.
 Local variables cannot get mixed up with other variables of the same name in your main program or in other procedures.

-For details on defining and calling procedures, see "Procedures and Keywords," page 12-1.
+For details on defining and calling procedures, see Procedures AND KEYWORDS, chapter 12.

-Data Types
+10.6 Data Types

-There are two basic data types in GAUSS: matrices and strings.
+There are four basic data types in GAUSS, matrices, N-dimensional arrays, strings and string arrays.
 It is not necessary to declare the type of a variable, but it is good programming practice to respect the types of variables whenever possible.
 The data type and size can change in the course of a program.